Varun191103556/Codeverse/readme.md

-# CodeIt - Search Engine for Coding Problems
+# Codeverse - Search Engine for Coding Problems

-CodeIt is a high-performance search engine built using Node.js, Express, and EJS.
+Codeverse is a high-performance search engine built using Node.js, Express, and EJS.
 It is designed to help users find solutions to coding problems from popular platforms such as LeetCode, Codeforces, and InterviewBit.
 The search engine incorporates advanced natural language processing (NLP) techniques to ensure relevant results and provides a user-friendly interface for query submission.

 ## Features